How to Become a Cardiothoracic Surgeon

 1. How Long Does it Take to Become a Cardiothoracic Surgeon?

-It will take at least 15 years to join this profession: four years to complete an undergrad, four years to complete an MD, five years to complete a general surgery residency, and at least two years to complete a cardiothoracic surgery fellowship.
+It takes at least 15 years to become a cardiothoracic surgeon.
+This is comprised of four years of an undergrad, four years of an MD, five years of a general surgery residency, and at least two years of a cardiothoracic surgery fellowship.

 2. Is it Hard to Become a Cardiothoracic Surgeon?

-Yes, you’ll be met with fierce competition throughout your journey to becoming a cardiothoracic surgeon.
+Yes, it is very difficult to land a career as a cardiothoracic surgeon.
 Not only are top-ranking medical schools challenging to get into, but residencies and fellowships have even fewer spots available.

 3. What Skills Do I Need to Become a Cardiothoracic Surgeon?